eloone/symbol-typer/DOC.md

 #### `onTyped` : Optional

-* Represents a callback function that is executed everytime a symbol from the `symbols` parameter is typed in the `input` parameter.
+* Represents a callback function that is executed every time a symbol from the `symbols` parameter is typed in the `input` parameter.
 * Type : `function`
 * Format :